Novel foods are non-traditional foods that require assessment by FSANZ to establish their safety before they are added to the food supply.

-How can I determine whether a food is novel?
+Determining whether a food is considered novel

-food enforcement agency and/or obtain independent legal advice about whether a food is a novel food.
+food enforcement agency and/or obtain your own legal advice about whether a food is a novel food.

-You can also approach the Advisory Committee on Novel Foods (the ACNF) to make a recommendation about whether or not a food is novel.
+Advisory Committee on Novel Foods (ACNF) to make a recommendation about whether a food is novel.

 The ACNF considers whether particular foods meet the definition of ‘non-traditional food’ in the Standard and, if so, whether a safety assessment needs to be done.
 It uses a

 There is no legal requirement to seek a recommendation or opinion from the ACNF.

 More information about making an application to FSANZ to amend the Standard can be found in the

 PDF 30KB) before the Committee can consider your enquiry.
-Send your completed questionaire to firstname.lastname@example.org.
-You should also look at the guidance tool before completing the questionaire.
+Send your completed questionnaire to firstname.lastname@example.org.
+You should also look at the guidance tool before completing the questionnaire.